 - Hershey Trolley – Learn more about the iconic creator and founder of Hershey, Milton Hershey on this fun family-friendly trolley ride throughout Hershey, PA.
 Learn about his life and eat a few samples along the way.
 This tour is 75 minutes long, so you may want to bring a tablet or travel toy to keep your toddler entertained.

 We decided to opt out of the extras because our 2-year-old doesn’t have enough patience to stay still that long, plus it was towards the end of the day and our road trip was coming to an end the next day.

 He had a blast eating as much chocolate as his little stomach can handle, and I enjoyed the candy.
 I’m not a chocolate lover, but I do enjoy candy, so you are literally a kid in the candy store.

 YES!!!!
 We loved our time at Hershey Park with our toddler.
 He was just the right size for all the rides at 2.5 years old.

 There were a few rides where he was barely below the line, and the operators let him ride.
 He did a great job waiting in line and on the rides.

 Hershey Park was the first time he got on a ride by himself, and he hopped on without a second thought.

 At last count, there are nearly 20 rides for toddlers, so there is so much to do with your little one.

 The best part is the lines are manageable.
 We didn’t wait more than 10 minutes to get on a kiddie ride, so if you have little ones between 2-4 years old, they’d love Hershey Park.

 Another plus is the larger rides.
-For families with teenagers that love roller coasters, they can go off and enjoy the bigger rides while you stay and ride with the little ones.
+Families with teenagers that love roller coasters, can go off and enjoy the bigger rides while you stay and ride with the little ones.
 Hershey Park is a win/win for every family.